What is the Right Notion of Distance between Predict-then-Optimize Tasks?: Background

 In supervised machine learning, datasets can be represented as empirical joint distributions over a feature-label space $\X \times \Y$.
 OT distances can be used to measure the similarity between these empirical distributions, thus providing a principled way to compare datasets.
 Given two datasets $\D$ and $\D'$ consisting of feature-label tuples $(x,y)$ and $(x',y')$, respectively, the challenge of defining a transport distance between $\D$ and $\D'$ lies in the challenge of defining an appropriate cost function between $(x,y)$ and $(x',y')$ pairs.
 A straightforward way to define the feature-label pairwise cost is via the individual metrics in $\X$ and $\Y$ if available.
 If $d_{\X}$ and $d_{\mathcal{Y}}$ are metrics on $\X$ and $\Y$, respectively, the cost function can be defined as:

 for $p \geq 1$.
 This point-wise cost function defines a valid metric on $\X\times \Y$.
 However, it is uncommon for $d_{\Y}$ to be readily available.
 To address this, \citet{courty_joint_2017} propose replacing $d_{\Y}(y,y')$ with a loss function $\mathcal{L}(y,y')$ that measures the discrepancy between $y$ and $y'$ while \citet{alvarez-melis_geometric_2020} suggest using a p-Wasserstein distance between the conditional distributions of features defined by $y$ and $y'$ as an alternative to $d_{\Y}(y,y')$.
+The latter is known as the \textit{Optimal Transport Dataset Distance} (OTDD).
+We also use this term when referring to the dataset distance $d_{OT}(\D,\D';c_{\X\Y})$.